 Public Comment period

 on the Draft STIP.
-NCDOT will provide a dedicated web page for
+Use the NCDOT web page for

 submitting comments, or comments may be made in person at the District 10